 - The applicant’s work permit must be valid at the time the Federal Skilled Worker application is submitted; and

-- The applicant must have the valid work permit for the same employer in the same position until the Permanent Resident Visa is issued.
+- The applicant must have a valid work permit for the same employer in the same position until the Permanent Resident Visa is issued.

 Those who Do Require an LMO

-As a general rule, if you have a job offer from a Canadian employer, but do not have a valid Temporary Work Permit and is not authorized to work in Canada must have the Canadian employer obtain an Labour Market Opinion prior to submitting your federal skilled worker application in order to benefit from Arranged Employment.
-In some cases, even if you are currently working in Canada, you are still required to have your employers obtain an Labour Market Opinion to benefit from Arranged Employment.
+As a general rule, if you have a job offer from a Canadian employerbut do not have a valid Temporary Work Permit and are not authorized to work in Canada must have the Canadian employer obtain a Labour Market Opinion prior to submitting your federal skilled worker application in order to benefit from Arranged Employment.
+In some cases, even if you are currently working in Canada, you are still required to have your employers obtain a Labour Market Opinion to benefit from Arranged Employment.
 This includes the following types of applicants:

 - If you have a job offer from a Canadian employer that is different from the employer indicated on your work permits;

-- If you have work permits that was issued without an LMO due to exemptions
+- If you have work permits that were issued without an LMO due to exemptions

 - Or you are authorized to work in Canada without a work permit, such as business visitors.